Get

 High in Fat and Calories

 To stay healthy and have an appropriate weight based on their age and lifestyle, dogs should eat only the recommended number of calories per day, including treats and their regular diet.
-Most of those calories should come from their food, so it’s best to stick to low-calorie treat options, and pecans aren’t one of them.
-We’ll give you some better choices later in this article.
+Most of those calories should come from their food, so it’s best to stick to low-calorie treat options, and pecans aren’t among these.

 Risk of Pancreatitis

 For some dogs, eating high-fat foods like pecans can predispose them to a painful and dangerous medical condition called pancreatitis.
 In this condition, the pancreas, which normally produces digestive enzymes, becomes inflamed.
-Digestive enzymes are activated inadequately within the pancreas itself, causing damage and pain, impacting other organs.
+The digestive enzymes are activated inadequately within the pancreas itself, causing damage and pain and impacting other organs.

-Oftentimes, the exact cause of pancreatitis cannot be identified, but we know that some factors can increase the risk of obesity and underlying health issues, such as diabetes.
-Feeding high-fat pecans is not worth the risk to your dog.
+Oftentimes, the exact cause of pancreatitis cannot be identified, but we know that certain factors can increase the risk of obesity and underlying health issues, such as diabetes.
+Serving high-fat pecans is not worth the risk to your dog.

 a bag of pecan nuts